1984 American League Championship Series: Game 3

 The first postseason game at Tiger Stadium in 12 years was a pitcher's duel between Milt Wilcox and Charlie Leibrandt.
 Leibrandt pitched a complete game, allowing only one run and three hits, while Wilcox gave up two hits and struck out eight Royals with Willie Hernández pitching the ninth inning for the save.
 Marty Castillo's 2nd inning groundout to drove in Chet Lemon for game's lone run as the Tigers completed the three-game sweep and advanced to the World Series.

-This was their first pennant in 16 years and the ninth in the team's history.
+This was Detroit's first pennant in 16 years and the ninth in the team's history.